 The Newmar Bay Star Sport model 3008 offers a 36-inch by 36-inch corner-round shower stall that is roomy and well-lit.
 The bathroom itself is a bit small in this motorhome, but the shower space is not cramped.

 The shower stall interior has wrap-around molded fiberglass with a decorative design that adds to the appeal.
 The shower head is detachable to increase convenience, and the glass doors have a bit of texture to hide water spots.

 The same square-inch dimensions of various RV shower pan shapes can feel very different while inside the enclosed space taking a real shower.

-Square shower pans can feel claustrophobic when they are less than 36-inches by 36-inches.
-Add in a built-in bench, and space becomes even tighter.
+Square shower pans can feel claustrophobic when they are less than 36 inches by 36 inches.
+Add in a built-in bench, and the space becomes even tighter.

 If your RV has a square shower pan under 36 inches, you can expect to bump elbows on the walls as you turn or are lathering up your hair.
 Drop the soap?
 It may be a fun test of your contortionist skills to pick it up!

 Rectangle shower pans give you a bit of room to spread out and more space if a bench seat is part of the unit.
 The most common width for a rectangle RV shower pan is 24 inches, which can feel narrow.